Emily Grace Reaves: Life and career

+Although she is retired from acting, she is active on Instagram, where she and Noah Cyrus still continue to follow each other and keep in contact; despite the fact that the two are seemingly no longer close.

 Fashion career

 Emily Grace Reaves had a collection of poufy dresses from child brand Ooh, La La!
 Couture.
 The brand consisted with pettiskirt dresses and tank/skirt sets.
 In 2010, she launched another clothing line with Three Peas Co.
 The line included pettiskirts, jackets, dresses, and petti-dresses.
 In 2011, Reaves revealed that she had another clothing line co designed by her mom, Edi, that would launch in Spring, 2012 called Rockabilly Dollz by Edi and Ems.
 The clothing line contained southern-rock style shirts, skirts, leggings, and dresses.
 In an interview with Reaves in June 2012, she said that Rockabilly Dollz was "...still in the manufacturing business."
 As of March 2013, Emily Grace Reaves has not launched the much-anticipated Rockabilly Dollz clothing line.